sabonn/Appium-Bot-Teser/README.md

 appium
 python3.11 test.py
 ```
-Make sure that every command has started/is running fine before starting the next one.
+Ensure that every command has started/is running fine before starting the next one(to ensure that all of them are running simultaneously, use different instances of the terminal to execute them).

 ## Conclusion

 Follow these instructions to set up your environment for the NSO Telegram Bot UI Tester.
-If you need further assistance or encounter any issues, please consult the project's documentation or seek help from the community.
+If you need any more help or encounter any issues, please consult the project's documentation or seek help from the community.

 ## Dockerfile

-I didn't write a Dockerfile because I want this to be as autonomous as it could, meaning AVD's, and each docker image that had an Android OS created a bunch of problems I didn't want the user to experience
+I didn't write a Dockerfile because I wanted this to be as autonomous as it could, meaning AVDs, and each docker image that had an Android OS created a bunch of problems I didn't want the user to experience